DANSI/blynk-server-original/README.md

         openssl pkcs8 -topk8 -inform PEM -outform PEM -in server.key -out server.pem

+WARNING : in case you connect hardware via [USB script](https://github.com/blynkkk/blynk-library/tree/master/scripts) you have to provide an option '-s' pointing to "common name" (hostname) you did specified during certificate generation.

 As output you'll retrieve server.crt and server.pem files that you need to provide for server.ssl properties.

 ### Install java for Ubuntu